 Healthy Chicken Korma

-Try this low-fat curry recipe, by H&F food writer Lyndon Gee, for a feel-good dinner without the guilt.
+Fancy a delicious curry without the nutritional nasties?
+Try this low-fat curry recipe, by H&F food writer Lyndon Gee

 Korma originated in northern India and has a strong Persian influence.
-It can be made with any meat or fish and be mild or spicy, but should always be aromatic and fragrant.
+It can be made with any meat or fish, but should always be aromatic and fragrant.
 A mild chicken korma is one of the most popular curry dishes in the UK.
-Traditionally chicken is braised and the sauce thickened with ground seeds or nuts.
+Traditionally chicken is braised and the sauce thickened with ground seeds or nuts, and is defined by it's mild spice and pale colour.

 In curry houses it’s often full of fat (cream, butter or ghee and creamed coconut).
 Instead, I’ve created a creamy texture by using yoghurt and thickening the sauce with ground almonds, which are packed with vitamins and minerals – this turns a dish which is bad for your heart into one that’s good for it!
 I’ve also added plenty of turmeric, a powerful anti-inflammatory and antioxidant.
 Long used in Chinese and ayurvedic medicine, the powerful cancer-fighting properties of turmeric make this a spice we should use more.